By Keith Dunphy, CRO, Omnico Group

 So, as attractions work to get back on their feet, they should look beyond safety and deploy contactless to enhance the visitor journey and boost profits.
 Here’s why:

-1. Contactless technology improves the overall attraction experience
+1. Contactless tech improves the overall attraction experience

 When we hear contactless technology, we immediately think of payments.
 Of course, measures to streamline transactions are important.
 However, contactless is even more impactful when used to improve visitor satisfaction, too.

 This is where contactless experiences come in.
 And right now, almost a third (29%) of consumers are worried attractions aren’t doing enough to facilitate them.

 Contactless technology should be embedded throughout the attraction journey.
 From the moment guests book to the time they arrive, the purchases they make, the food they collect, and the contact they have with staff on-site.